zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/search-metrics-explained.md

 For example, suppose there are two strings, 1101 1001 and 1001 1101.

 11011001 ⊕ 10011101 = 01000100.
 Since, this contains two 1s, the HAMMING distance, d (11011001, 10011101) = 2.

-## BM25 similarity{#bm25-similarity}

-BM25 is a widely used text relevance measurement method, specifically designed for [full text search](./full-text-search).
-It combines the following three key factors:

-- **Term Frequency (TF):** Measures how frequently a term appears in a document.
-While higher frequencies often indicate greater importance, BM25 uses the saturation parameter  to prevent overly frequent terms from dominating the relevance score.

-- **Inverse Document Frequency (IDF):** Reflects the importance of a term across the entire corpus.
-Terms appearing in fewer documents receive a higher IDF value, indicating greater contribution to relevance.

-- **Document Length Normalization:** Longer documents tend to score higher due to containing more terms.
-BM25 mitigates this bias by normalizing document lengths, with parameter  controlling the strength of this normalization.

-The BM25 scoring is calculated as follows:

-Parameter description:

-- : The query text provided by the user.

-- : The document being evaluated.

-- : Term frequency, representing how often term appears in document .

-- : Inverse document frequency, calculated as:

-    where  is the total number of documents in the corpus, and is the number of documents containing term .

-- : Length of document  (total number of terms).

-- : Average length of all documents in the corpus.

-- : Controls the influence of term frequency on the score.
-Higher values increase the importance of term frequency.
-The typical range is [1.2, 2.0], while Milvus allows a range of [0, 3].

-- : Controls the degree of length normalization, ranging from 0 to 1.
-When the value is 0, no normalization is applied; when the value is 1, full normalization is applied.